 The Liturgy Will Pray for You: A Journey Through Grief with the Book of Common Prayer

-I did not become a Christian in a liturgical tradition, but I was introduced to liturgical prayer and worship early in my walk.
-I found liturgy especially helpful in giving me words and phrases to cling to when my own prayers felt โstuck.โ After 21 years as a Christian, shifting into the Anglican tradition, and…
+I did not become a Christian in a liturgical tradition, but I was introduced to liturgical prayer and worship very early in my walk.
+I found liturgy especially helpful in giving me words and phrases to cling to when my own prayers felt “stuck.”
+Now, after 21 years as a Christian, having shifted into the…

 10 Reasons for Anglican Optimism